Written by: Terry Pratchett

-The idea of parallel universes is not a new one, but travelling to them in fiction always involves massive amounts of power, an inbuilt knack or a wormhole of some kind.
-In The Long Earth by Terry Pratchett and Stephen Baxter travelling to the parallel earth next door is easy, all you need is some basic electronics and a potato.
+The idea of parallel universes is not a new one, but traveling to them in fiction always involves massive amounts of power, an inbuilt knack or a wormhole of some kind.
+In The Long Earth by Terry Pratchett and Stephen Baxter traveling to the parallel earth next door is easy, all you need is some basic electronics and a potato.
 The potato sounds absurd but once you consider that it’s the perfect organic battery it fits in with the way Pratchett and Baxter’s universe works.

 The other earths are all slightly different, all different realities with one thing in common: no humans.
 In every other Earth, humanity never happened.

 Suddenly mankind has all the space it needs, all the resources we could ever use and more.
 What happens then?
 The Long Earth is a semi-serious look at answering these questions, with the scientific and political ramifications of simply being able to jump to the next world when you’re done with this one.

 We see most of the story through the eyes of Joshua Valienté, someone who can step between Earths without a machine and his traveling companion Lobsang, a Tibetian motorcycle repairman who happens to have been reincarnated inside a computer.
 We do get a little bit of the story of Monica Jansson, a police officer assigned to help police those Americans who travel to the other earths.
 Joshua is presented in story as strange and anti-social but his character is very easy to like.
 Lobsang comes off as a cross between a benevolent monk and HAL 2000.